Zbot Virus --- on Microsoft Windows

 Unfortunately, these 'back-doors' have probably already sent out a lot of data --- AND the lame Microsoft firewall (circa 2000-2009) does not warn you of data being sent out, only of (some) incoming events.
 And now the Microsoft firewall is gone (de-activated, apparently by this virus), and there is no sense in getting a better firewall working, until I re-install a clean operating system and file structure.

 [I can see from the 'threatexpert.com' reports above that many registry entries have surely been compromised --- far more than the usual suspects, like the run-program-at-bootup entries.
 For example, Internet Explorer registry entries.

-HOW CAN MICROSOFT LET JUST ANYONE UPDATE THE REGISTRY?
+WHY DOES MICROSOFT LET ANYONE UPDATE THE REGISTRY?
 FROM THE OTHER SIDE OF THE WORLD?
+WHILE RENDERING THE COMPUTER OWNER POWERLESS?
 Microsoft's lip-service to security is a joke.]

 Some Quirky Characteristics of this particular infection :

 This virus was using 'iexplore.exe' (Internet Explorer) to play music, at random times, on this machine --- apparently streaming from across the internet.
 I pulled the ethernet cable, and the sound stopped within 10 secs.
 I finally renamed iexplore.exe to stop it from starting up.

 Also, this virus infected the browser, whether using IE or Firefox, by redirecting 'clicks', randomly and frequently, to other sites.
 The web browser in use seemed to use a Google plugin, or counterfeit, in C:\Program Files\Google\GoogleToolbarNotifier\, to aid in this.